robinco18/RnR/ScrumProductOwner.md

-# Product Ownership in Microsoft's Commercial Software Engineering team
+# Product Ownership in Scrum

 ## Understanding the PO role